 One more suggestion: Warn your older relatives and friends about the increased potential for scams.
 Older adults are usually the most susceptible to fraud, and now, when they may be more isolated than before, they may well be even more vulnerable.
 Urge them not to make any sudden, out-of-the-ordinary financial moves.

 Edward Jones takes fraud prevention seriously.
 We follow strict privacy practices, screen all of our partners extensively, regularly test our systems and consult with expert security firms.
-Above all, our financial advisors know each of their clients personally which helps us identify any out-of-the-ordinary account activity.
-If you would like to learn more about how you can help protect yourself and your family, contact a financial advisor today.
+Above all, our Financial Advisors know each of their clients personally which helps us identify any out-of-the-ordinary account activity.
+If you would like to learn more about how you can help protect yourself and your family, contact an Edward Jones Financial Advisor today.